smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Autotomize now gives +3 Speed

 - Zoroark gets a significantly wider movepool: It now learns: Ice Beam, Giga Drain, Earthquake, Stone Edge, Superpower, X-Scissor

 - if Illusion is active, Night Daze now displays as a random non-Status move in the copied pokemon's moveset

+- Selfdestruct and Explosion are now 140 and 180 base power autocrit moves, respectively

+- Protect does not protect Substitutes (with passive healing being more common, Sub/Protect stalling could be overpowered)

 Minor learnset changes: